ijl/orjson/README.md

 ##### OPT_SORT_KEYS

-Serialize `dict` keys in sorted order.
-The default is to serialize in an unspecified order.
-This is equivalent to `sort_keys=True` in the standard library.
+Serialize `dict` keys in sorted order, equivalent to `sort_keys=True` in the standard library.
+The orjson default behaviour is to serialize in an unspecified order.

 This can be used to ensure the order is deterministic for hashing or tests.
 It has a substantial performance penalty and is not recommended in general.